The Charles M. Vallee Biorepository for Long COVID Science

 Professor of Medicine and Global Health, Division of Infectious Disease, Emory University School of Medicine

-The impact of the science resulting from the biorepository extends beyond the realm of academia.
-Findings from these studies have the potential to inform clinical practice, guiding healthcare providers in the diagnosis, management, and treatment of patients with Long COVID.
+The impact of this resource extends well beyond academia.
+Findings enabled by the biorepository have the potential to directly inform clinical practice — guiding how healthcare providers diagnose, manage, and treat patients living with Long COVID.